cypress-io/cypress-documentation/content/api/commands/intercept.md

 For more advanced matching of incoming HTTP requests, you can pass in the `routeMatcher` to specify matching beyond `url` and `method` - like headers and query parameters.
 See the chart below.

-All properties are optional and can be a string or pattern (glob or regular expression), except when specified.
+All properties are optional and except when specified, can be a string or a pattern (glob or regular expression):

 | Option     | Default | Description                                                                        |
 |------------|---------|------------------------------------------------------------------------------------|